LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 .. figure:: /figs/arkode/stab_region_35.png
-   :scale: 50 %
+   :width: 66 %
    :align: center

    Linear stability region for the ARK548L2SAb-ERK-8-4-5 method.
-The method's region is outlined in blue; the embedding's region is in red.
+The method's region is outlined in red; the embedding's region is in blue dashed.